-Under Round 1 of the pilot, Table A higher education providers will be able to apply for a share of $2 million in funding to design microcredentials in partnership with industry.
-Table A higher education providers will also be able to apply for $2 million in funding to deliver the microcredentials that they have designed in Round 1.
+Under Round 1 of the pilot, Table A higher education providers were able to apply for a share of $2 million in funding to design microcredentials in partnership with industry.
+Delivery of the microcredentials to students will be funded by the remaining $16.5 million available under the pilot.

-Round 2 will provide $14.5 million to Table A, Table B and Table C and non-university higher education providers to support the delivery of microcredentials, including the microcredentials developed as part of Round 1 and microcredentials designed independently of the pilot.
+Round 2 will be open to Table A, Table B and Table C and non-university higher education providers for delivering microcredentials developed as part of Round 1 and microcredentials designed independently of the pilot.